The Giant of Marathon (1959)

 Directed by anyone interesting?
 Jacques Tourner - French born director best known for his Val Lewton produced horror films of the 1940s.

-Mario Bava - The Italian director best remembered for his atmospheric horror films, including Black Sunday (1960)
+Mario Bava - The Italian director best remembered for his atmospheric horrors, including Black Sunday (1960)

-Any violence/gore?
+Any gore or violence ?
 Some surprisingly bloody deaths, although nothing particularly gory.
-Some very harsh looking horse trips and falls.
+Some very harsh looking horse falls.

 The DVD